 - Ensure the receiver is at least 8 inches away from any metal stuffed appliances such as fans, lights, etc., because it may cause some signal intervention.

-Even after trying with these methods, if it still does not work, uninstall the keyboard driver and reinstall.
+Even after trying these methods, uninstall the keyboard driver and reinstall it if it still does not work.
 Or update the driver.

 How does a wireless keyboard actually work?

 Like any other keyboard, wireless cables perform the same way as corded keyboards do.
-It does not have any cables and requires either infrared laser tech or radio waves to establish a secure connection between the adapter, which is plugged into the laptop’s USB port.
+However, it does not have any cables.
+Instead, it requires either infrared laser tech or radio waves to establish a secure connection between the adapter, which is plugged into the laptop’s USB port.

 It is very portable and flexible for the user as he can move the keyboard around then place it on the desk.
 Therefore, it is not that complicated as it sounds like.

 Yes, wireless keyboards are pretty awesome, and you will have a great experience while using them.
-Through this article, we have explored the procedures involved in making a stabilized connection between your laptop and wireless keyboard.
+We have explored the procedures involved in making a stabilized connection between your laptop and wireless keyboard through this article.

 Now wireless keyboard can be used with a receiver and Bluetooth as discussed above, and we have also provided a link, just in case you need some help doing it practically.

 Furthermore, if you face problems and your keyboard does not respond, do not worry because we have mentioned a few ways of troubleshooting it.
 I hope this article will definitely help you with your wireless keyboard, and also, you deserve a break from those messy wires.